Johnny Callison: Baseball career

 Callison became a fan favorite in Philadelphia; Supreme Court Justice and lifelong Phillies fan Samuel Alito recalls he "adopted Johnny Callison out there in right field" as a boy.
 Over the next decade, Callison would be named to the NL All-Star roster three times (1962, 64-65).
 In 1962, he batted an even .300, the only time he would reach that mark, and led the NL with 10 triples.
 On June 27, 1963, he hit for the cycle against the Pittsburgh Pirates.

 The 1964 season became best remembered, however, for the Phillies' late-season collapse; despite a 6 1/2-game lead with 12 games to play, the Phillies lost 10 in a row and finished one game behind the St. Louis Cardinals.
 Manager Gene Mauch was criticized for his handling of the pitching staff over the final two weeks, but players such as slugging rookie third baseman Richie Allen also drew harsh treatment.
 Callison was 12-for-48 during the last 12 games, including a 3-homer game on September 27 against the Milwaukee Braves which the Phillies still lost 14–8, dropping them out of first place for the first time since July.
 With the Phillies behind by two on September 29, Callison did not start because he had the flu with chills and fever.
 However, Callison pinch-hit late in the game and managed a single.
 He reached first base and would not come out, so the Cardinals and the umpires allowed him to wear his Phillies jacket on the base paths, against MLB rules; due to his high fever, Callison needed help from Bill White to button his jacket.
 Despite the disappointing second-place finish for Philadelphia, Callison ended the year third in the league in home runs (31) and fifth in runs batted in (104).
 He earned two first-place votes for the MVP Award, won by Ken Boyer of the World Series champion Cardinals.
-In the 1964 All-Star Game at Shea Stadium in New York on July 7, Callison hit a game-winning walk-off home run off Red Sox pitcher Dick Radatz with two out in the ninth inning, a three-run shot to right field to give the NL a 7–4 victory; it was only the third walk-off home run in All-Star history, with Callison joining legends Ted Williams and Stan Musial in baseball annals.
+In the 1964 All-Star Game at Shea Stadium in New York on July 7, Callison hit a game-winning walk-off home run off Red Sox pitcher Dick Radatz with two out in the ninth inning, a three-run shot to right field to give the NL a 7–4 victory; it was only the third walk-off home run in All-Star history (and the last one as of 2022), with Callison joining legends Ted Williams and Stan Musial in baseball annals.